mansuf/mangadex-downloader/docs/formats.md

 ## cbz

-cbz or Comic Book Archive is a type of archive file for the purpose of sequential viewing of images, commonly for comic books. [wikipedia](https://en.wikipedia.org/wiki/Comic_book_archive)
+This is Comic Book Archive format.
+Comic Book Archive is a type of archive file for the purpose of sequential viewing of images, commonly for comic books. [wikipedia](https://en.wikipedia.org/wiki/Comic_book_archive)

+This format was based of `zip` extension.

 ### Structure files